 17 - Are there contraindications to the practice of Phosphenism?

-Just as there are contraindications to certain pharmaceuticals (some medicines cannot be associated to other ones), there are contraindications to the practice of Phosphenism.
+Just as there are contraindications to certain pharmaceuticals (some medicines cannot be associated with other ones), there are contraindications to the practice of Phosphenism.
 Similarly, some athletes cannot practice certain sports that would spoil the results they are trying to achieve.
-For example, boxers do not practice heavy body building as it would make them lose their quickness, suppleness and efficiency.
+For example, boxers do not practice heavy bodybuilding as it would make them lose their quickness, suppleness, and efficiency.

 1st contraindication: Rebirth

 Rebirth, being based on hyperventilation causes hyperoxygenation of the blood and a drop in the level of carbon dioxide.
 That causes a low level of calcium in the blood (alkalosis), and in sensitive subjects, it causes tetany in which the first symptom is a tickling of the fingers.

 In everyday life, one can observe that people with psychological problems do not breathe properly.
 Their breathing is limited to short inspirations and when they are surprised by a situation or shocked emotionally, they present shallow inspirations and block respiration.
 Thus, they provoke a repression.

 In martial arts, one learns, on the contrary, to breathe out in order not to be subjected to a situation.

 Rebirth and holotropic breathing are two methods of therapy.
 Both use the same form of breathing: hyperventilation.
 Hyperventilation is produced by a large movement of the thorax (completely filling the lungs), breathing out through the mouth.
 With expiration through the nose, it would take longer to empty the lungs.